twentytwo777/id-vk-extension/README.md

 ## How to install?
 - Download this repository
-- Upload him to your extenstions
+- Upload it to your extenstions
 - Open website [\*vk.com\*](https://vk.com)
 - Go to any user page